lostlocalhost/METARMap/README.md

 Items updated from orig:
 * The screen was cluttered, so I added a cycle within a given airport to split the info over two screens.
- * Currently it will use half of the DISPLAY_ROTATION_SPEED to cycle.
+** Currently it will use half of the DISPLAY_ROTATION_SPEED to cycle.
 * Tweaked with the display items, specifically now shows time in local (manually set) and Zulu
-* Separated out the light list and the metar update list.
+* Separated out the light list and the display update list.
 I might have n LEDS I want updated, but only want see the METAR for a few.
 * Changed airports file to json, as I expect to be adding in more input params there in the future.
-(See TODO #1)
+** If adding in Nulls for spacing, a code of NULLn where n is unique must be used

 TODO:
-* In adding the airports json and reading in as a map, it doesn't handle multiple 'Null' key names.
- * If adding in Null spacing, a code of NULLn where n is unique must be used.
 * Multi/bigger screen support
 * Lots of cleanup